Special hotels - Antica Olivaia

 Under the Umbrian Sun - A Villa Beckons

-We continued our walk, admiring the medieval hill towns in the distance, and soon came across an old villa.
-The windows were boarded up and the roof needed repair; a low building next to the farmhouse was covered in vines and beginning to crumble.
-And the view out over the green Umbrian hills was sublime.
+That afternoon, we walked down the hill from the villa admiring the medieval towns in the distance.
+We came across a villa which sat quietly among the trees.
+It was immediately clear that no one lived here.
+The windows were boarded up and the mossy roof sagged; a low building next to the farmhouse was covered in vines and beginning to crumble.
+And the view out over the Umbrian hills was sublime.

-We walked around the buildings trying to figure out how long it had been since someone lived here.
+We walked around the buildings wondering when anyone was last here.
 I also wondered if it was for sale – there was no sign.
 “We should buy this villa, and restore it,” I said.
-I think I just wanted to hear myself say something so obviously outrageous and yet… I was already imagining how it could look.
-And where I would sit and enjoy my morning coffee, looking out over the hills.
-My husband, Sean, laughed in a way that suggested he was sharing my fantastical moment (unusual – he is the practical one).
+I think I just wanted to hear myself say something so obviously outrageous and yet… I was already imagining what it could become: Where I would enjoy my morning coffee, gazing out over the hills, where I would write, where we would eat lunch with a glass of Sangiovese.
+My husband, Sean, laughed in a way that suggested maybe the idea wasn’t entirely outrageous.
+Was he was sharing my fantastical moment?
+That would be unusual, he is the practical one.

 Maybe we should buy this villa, and restore it

 We live and work in the U.S. where our children are at school.
 And we don’t speak Italian.
-Yet we gazed longingly at the villa in some sort of a “La Dolce Vita” trance.
+Yet we gazed longingly at the decaying villa in some sort of a “La Dolce Vita” trance.
 I have found that Umbria, all of Italy really, is like that.
 It casts a spell on you, so that practical concerns are set aside.
-Like when the house wine is served in jugs, at lunch.
-It is inexpensive and delicious, and it’s Italy.
-So of course we drink wine with lunch, something we would rarely do anywhere else.
-We stood a while enjoying the view over green hills crowned with medieval towns, and little agriturismi dotted around them.
-Sean and I exchanged a glance and laughed; we were sharing this fantasy of buying a crumbling villa – and embarking on considerable day drinking.
+Like when a jug of house wine is set before you at lunch.
+It’s Italy – of course we drink wine with lunch, something we would rarely do anywhere else.
+We stood a while enjoying the view over green hills crowned with medieval towns, and little agriturismi dotted among them.
+Sean and I exchanged a glance and laughed; we were sharing this idea of buying a crumbling villa – the restoration of which would surely mean considerable wine drinking.

 Dinner al Fresco

 Dinner is served al fresco (in the open air) at Antica Olivaia, with all the guests together at one long table.
 Daniela set the table as Marco finished preparing dinner.
-They discovered the Antica after a year of searching for a property.
-It was partly restored but needed work; it was the view that sold them.
+They discovered the Antica after a year-long search for a property.
+It was partly restored but needed work; they tell us that it was the view that sold them.
 They gave up their jobs in Rome and moved to Umbria.

 Olive Oil Tasting at our Umbria Agriturismo

-I dipped a chunk of bread into oil and took a bite.
+I dipped a chunk of bread into the oil and popped the whole thing into my mouth.
 The flavour was incredible: slightly peppery but somehow light as well.
 It did not have the bitter aftertaste that some oils have.
 Marco explained that the flavour can change, depending on the harvest.
 It was the most delicious olive oil I have tasted and I asked him about purchasing some.
-He said he would check if he had enough left to sell.
+He shook his head a little and said he would check if he had enough left to sell.
 It didn’t sound promising.

 Local specialties in this region include Ombrichelli a thick spaghetti-like pasta, made with flour and water.
 It was cooked to a perfect point, where tender meets al dente, and served with local black truffles, porcini mushrooms, and salty pecorino.

 Over dinner, we shared stories of our travels with the other family visiting from California.
 We spoke of our love for Italy and the places we had seen, on this trip and others.
-I didn’t mention the villa but was still thinking about it that evening.
+I didn’t mention “our villa”, but was still thinking about it that evening.

 Accommodation at an Umbria Agriturismo